 This is the most simple and most common kill-switch variety.
 When activated, a system kill switch will completely cut internet access to the entire computer until the VPN reconnects or you reset the network adapter.

 This is a brute-force method with little finesse, but it is quite effective at preventing IP leaks.
-Activating a this type of kill-switch is usually as simple as selecting 1 check box in your VPN software.
+Activating a this type of kill-switch is usually as simple as flipping a setting in your VPN client software.

 As you can see it’s quite simple to activate.